philipp-schwarz/draw16/README.md

 **Draw16.drawChip**(texture, sourceX, sourceY, targetX, targetY) - draw a single 16x16 pixel chip from texture sourceX, sourceY to targetX, targetY.

 You can use the drawArea function to draw a signle chip as well.
-This function is a little bit faster.
+The drawChip function is a little bit faster.

 **Example**